NethServer/docs/administrator-manual/en/mail.rst

-The signature should be inserted inside the message text only by the mail client (MUA): Outlook, Thunderbird, etc.  Usually it is a customizable text containing information such as sender addresses and phone numbers.
+The signature should be inserted inside the message text only by the mail client (MUA): Outlook, Thunderbird, etc.  Usually it is a user-defined text containing information such as sender addresses and phone numbers.

 Signature example: ::